VinGarcia/ksql/README.md

 ## TODO List

+- Add an `Upsert` helper method
+- Try to implement an automatic prepared statements cache like pgx does.
 - Update `ksqltest.FillStructWith` to work with `ksql:"..,json"` tagged attributes
 - Improve error messages (ongoing)
+- Finish the `kbuilder` package

 ## Optimization Opportunities